sudharshansudhu/ingress-nginx/docs/deploy/index.md

 ##### TLS termination in AWS Load Balancer (ELB)

-In some scenarios is required to terminate TLS in the Load Balancer and not in the ingress controller.
+In some scenarios, it is required to terminate TLS in the Load Balancer and not in the ingress controller.

 For this purpose we provide a template: